*This post contains affiliate links.

 2. PHYSICAL HEALTH

 - Lowers blood pressure

 - Helps with depression, substance abuse, eating disorders

 - Helps with couples’ conflicts, anxiety disorders, and OCD

 HOW CAN I PRACTICE MINDFULNESS?

 Now that you know the benefits of mindfulness, it’s time to put it into practice!
-My favorite ways are yoga, meditation, playing with my kids, reading, journaling and listening to music.
 Download the image and try out a few this week that sound fun to you:

 WANT TO LEARN MORE?

-For further exploration on mindfulness, check out these resources:
+For further resources on mindfulness, check these out: